 I parked at a friend's house on the very edge of the damaged zone.
 The damaged zone itself is blocked by state police and National Guardsmen (who happen to have machine guns on them), so I figured it would be best to walk into the zone to check on people.
 I walked down to the high school, where I took this picture.
-This is the high school where I have so many memories of meeting my high school friends.

 The whole experience of walking around (I probably walked two miles all together) the damage zone was a bit overwhelming.
 Even after watching all the videos I could on the Cape News website (www.kfvs12.com) I was blown away by how much of the town is just missing.
 I got disoriented a couple of times because I was walking along and everything looked the same in every direction: houses, trees and cars busted up and destroyed.